ai-patchx/patchx/README.md

 MAILCHANNELS_API_KEY=your-api-key-here   # required for paid plans
 ```

-**Security Note:** For production, consider using Cloudflare Workers secrets instead of storing the API key in `wrangler.toml`:
+**Security Note:** For production, consider using Cloudflare Workers secrets:

 ```bash
 # Set as a secret (not in wrangler.toml)
 wrangler secret put MAILCHANNELS_API_KEY
 ```

-Then access it in your worker code via `env.MAILCHANNELS_API_KEY`.

 #### Testing Email Configuration